KeisGSmit/5IngredientFoods/README.md

             - There has to be a limit of categories
                 - that means once the category is created, it stays there.
 No admin control would exist
         - Users wanted cooking "teachings" to teach people using the app how to cooking
-            - but this misses the site's goal and can be considered negligable
+            - But this misses the site's goal and can be considered negligible
         - Users wanted a filtering system to be able to filter their searches by difficulty
             - this can be done by creating an index in mongoDB
     - what they actually need